httpie/cli/README.rst

     $ http -f POST example.org hello=World

-See the request that is being sent using on of the `output options`_:
+See the request that is being sent using one of the `output options`_:

 .. code-block:: bash